rampatra/appstore.js/README.md

 A jQuery plugin which lets you create a Trendy &amp; Responsive App Showcase or App Center with zero coding.
 It takes data from a JSON file and generates a fully Responsive and Trendy App Store in two different themes.

+This Plugin is compatible with Bootstrap, Foundation as well as other similar Frameworks

 Complete Doc
 ============